The leadership cases look at a different kind of leadership: the kind that goes 360° round.

 K also aligned in another way.
 Her heart had always been open, but now she also keeps her body in shape and her brain free from old patterns and triggers.
 The three components work in alignment now, generating more patience to work towards better results as well as more personal happiness.

 And what about you?

-Of course you would you like to feel creative and fearless like B.
+Of course you would you like to feel like K.

 Discover how far evolved you are and take the test to give you an idea: